xtexx/central/admin/database-preparation.md

    chmod 0600 /path/to/ca.crt /path/to/mysql.crt /path/to/mysql.key
    ```

-4. Restart MySQL to apply the setting.
+4. Restart MySQL/MariaDB to apply the setting.

 5. The database user for Forgejo may have been created earlier, but it would authenticate only against the IP addresses of the server running Forgejo.
 To authenticate against its domain name, recreate the user, and this time also set it to require TLS for connecting to the database: